ircv3/ircv3-specifications/extensions/message-tags.md

 Previous versions of this spec did not specify how to handle invalid escapes.
 This was clarified to help consistency across implementations.

+Previous versions of this spec did not specify the difference between empty and missing tag values.

 [rfc1459]: http://tools.ietf.org/html/rfc1459#section-2.3.1
 [privmsg]: https://tools.ietf.org/html/rfc2812#section-3.3.1